derekgwu/Ticket-To-Ride-AI/README.md

 ## Related solutions to similar problems
 Given the incredibly large number of possible moves, outcomes and steps the structure of this problem is similar to other board games such as Go, Chess or Catan where there are an extreme number of branching factors, unecertainty about opponents future actions, and an inability to "solve" the game as has been done in simpler game such as tic-tac-toe.
 In many of these games, using Monte Carlo Tree Search seems like the only valid approach because of its ability to handle extremely large numbers of possible moves by randomly trying out sequences of moves instead of exhaustively exploring all possibilities.
 MCTS has been applied successfully to Go, Chess, Checkers and other games with large state spaces.
 Ticket to Ride shares the same challenges that the exact value of any given move is difficult to perfectly calculate, but we can roll out semi simulated games to estimate each moves potential value.

+There are some implementations already with other basic algorithms such as a [regular breadth first search](https://github.com/ss2cp/AI-TicketToRide) or [reinforcement learning](https://github.com/mcandocia/tickets_ai).
+We choose to do Monte Carlo Tree Search as a different approach that made the most sense for this game with a large state space.
 ## State space, actions, transitions, and observations

 ### Natural Language Description